StoneStepsInc/openssl-nuget/nuget/README.txt

-This package contains static SQLite libraries and header files for the x64 platform and Debug/Release configurations.
+This package contains static SQLite libraries and header files for the x64 platform and Debug/Release configurations  built with Visual C++ 2022, against Debug/Release MT/DLL MSVC CRT.

 The SQLite static library appropriate for the platform and configuration selected in a Visual Studio solution is explicitly